Serialcomms/Serial-Ports-in-VBA6-legacy-for-2022/Ribbon/How-To.md

 ## Using the RibbonX Editor

-_Steps below assume that the Office document to be customised has previously had the SERIAL_PORT_VBA module installed and tested._
+Steps below assume that

+* _The Office document to be customised has previously had the SERIAL_PORT_VBA module installed and tested._
+* _COM Port 1 is available for use on the PC_

 1. Close all Office documents before continuing.
 2. Open the required Office document in the RibbonX Editor.